 Last July the company decided to create its Leaders Club, a loyalty program that went beyond collecting points and instead attempted to create a remarkable experience for its tony guests.
 “Our average booking is $1,000.
 So we have a lot at stake,” says Allison Cripps, Director of Loyalty Marketing for Leading Hotels of the World.

-And that was only possible through outsourcing.
+And this loyalty program was only possible through outsourcing.

-How Outsourcing Helps the Hospitality Industry
+The Loyalty Program: How Outsourcing Helping the Hospitality Industry

 “Outsourcing marketing is common in the hospitality industry,” says Eric Schmitt, a Senior Analyst at Forrester.
 He says their marketing departments need a “blend of expertise that is difficult to find: technology, analytics, and direct marketing.”